antonio30111988/LaravelContactApp/README.md

 $ php artisan make:auth

+Make app listen to 3000 on lovalhost:

+$ php -S localhost:3000 -t public

-Start the server with php artisan serve and visit the page http://localhost:8000/.
+Start the local server (XAMPP, WAMP, LAMP) and visit the page http://localhost:3000/.

 Thanks for your time ;)